A Survey on Code-Based Cryptography: Code-Based Public-Key Encryption Frameworks

 An equivalent \cite{equivalent} cryptosystem was proposed by Niederreiter in \cite{niederreiter}, where one uses the parity-check matrix $\bH$, and the disguised parity-check matrix $\bH'= \bS\bH\bP$, instead of the generator matrix and the cipher is given by the syndrome of an error vector, i.e., $\bs=\bH'\be^\top$.

 The code-based system proposed by Alekhnovich uses the initial idea of McEliece, but twists the disguising of the code, by adding a row to the parity-check matrix, which is a erroneous codeword, thus making the error vector the main part of the secret key.
 The idea of Alekhnovich, which is not considered practical has been the starting point of a new framework, the quasi-cyclic scheme.

+A different idea has been proposed by Augot and Finiasz in \cite{af}.
+Here the secret is given by the support of an error vector, which allows to insert an error of weight beyond the error correction capacity.
+Thus, again the code can be made completely public.

 Finally, the McEliece framework has also been introduced for the rank metric by Gabidulin, Paramonov and Tretjakov and is usually denoted by the GPT system.

 Clearly, all of these cryptosystems (except for Alekhnovich's, which uses a random code) have been originally proposed for a specific code.
 In the following we will introduce the idea behind the systems as frameworks, thus without considering a specific code.